Zharmein Ashraf

-Mohammad Zharmein Ashraf bin Ismail (born 30 March 2002) is a Malaysian professional footballer who plays as a winger for Malaysia Super League club Kedah Darul Aman.
+Mohammad Zharmein Ashraf bin Ismail (born 30 March 2002) is a Malaysian professional footballer who plays as a winger for Malaysia Super League club Kuching City.

 Early life

 Zharmein was born in Kampung Iboi Ulu, Sadong Jaya.

 Club career

 Sarawak United

 Zharmein started his career with Sarawak United.
 He made 13 appearances for Sarawak United.

 Kedah Darul Aman

 On 21 December 2022, Zharmein signed a one-year contract with Malaysia Super League club Kedah Darul Aman.

 International career

 He has played for Malaysia youth national teams.

 Style of play

 Zharmein is left-footed and can operate as a winger os striker.